It4innovations/hyperqueue/docs/deployment/worker.md

 HyperQueue workers are designed to be volatile, i.e. it is expected that they will be stopped from time to time, because they are often started inside PBS/Slurm jobs that have a limited duration.

-It is very useful for the workers to know how much remaining time do they have until they will be stopped.
+It is very useful for the workers to know how much remaining time ("lifetime") do they have until they will be stopped.
 This duration is called the `Worker time limit`.

 When a worker is started inside a PBS or Slurm job, it will automatically calculate the time limit from the job's metadata.
 If you want to set time limit manually for workers started outside of PBS/Slurm jobs or if you want to